bxrru/TAS-Comp-Bot/README.md

 One big idea I had for the future: Maybe (eventually) create a database that it can use with images and descriptions from different generations.

 Anyways, I have left in a lot of other commands for fun/just because (`$slots` is a personal favourite and always a crowd pleaser).
+If you add a channel alias called "bot_dms" it will forward all DMs it gets to that channel (use `$chat` for more info).
 Most things should be properly documented - use `$help <command>` for more information on how to use them.
 All commands are *not* case sensitive.